Seedarchangel/openmoc/README.md

 Then perform ```npm install``` in the project folder to install all the node module dependencies(Thanks, javascript).
 To start the application, do ```npm start``` and go to ```localhost:3000``` in your browser.

+## How it works:
+openMOC acquires satellite two-line-element data from NORAD and Celestrak.
+Two-Line-Element files can be used with SGP-4 propagations to predict satellite orbit with decent accuracy.

 ## Openmoc Currently Supports:
 * Satellite Types(as cataloged by Celestrak)
   * Cubesats